Tribanocci/DateTimePickerCustom/README.md

 ![solut tree](docs\SolutionTree.png)

+3. Right-Click on the WPF application Project in the solution explorer and Add -> Project Reference
-3. Importing the LbraryClass to the WPF aaplication using the lines with the gray arrow.
+4. Importing the LbraryClass to the WPF aaplication using the lines with the gray arrow.

 ![Test](docs\Test.png)